apioo/fusio/doc/adapter.rst

     php bin/fusio system:register Acme\System\Adapter

-In the following an example adater definition which showcases all available parameters.
+In the following an example adapter definition which showcases all available parameters.

 .. code-block:: json